epiphannie/youtube_title_analysis/README.md

 To run the project locally, you will need to download the two csv files also included in the repo:
 * USvideos.csv
 * parts_of_speech.csv

+Be advised, step 31 takes a little time to run (60 seconds?).
+Lots of crunching happening!